 You can learn more about the key differences between the two tools in our Shopify vs Etsy comparison.

 Some other Shopify alternatives to consider

-The ecommerce platform market is pretty big, and growing fast!
+The ecommerce platform market is very big, and growing fast!

-Some other Shopify competitors that you might wish to consider when setting up an ecommerce business include:
+Some other Shopify competitors that you might wish to consider when setting up a side hustle or professional ecommerce business include:

 - Salesforce Commerce

 We have yet to review all of these but are gradually working our way through the list!
 Stay posted to our ecommerce platform reviews section for all our latest reviews of ecommerce software and comparisons of the most popular ecommerce platforms.

 You may also find our guides to Wix alternatives, Squarespace alternatives and Webflow alternatives helpful.

 For a limited time, we’re offering our readers some excellent free tools.
 Sign up free to immediately receive:

 - a downloadable cheatsheet on how to create an online store